ELEMENTS OF A DIVORCE SETTLEMENT IN TEXAS

 If the parties work with a disinterested third-party mediator and as a result come up with a mutually satisfying agreement covering all, or even some, of the issues, they put their agreement in writing and file it with the court with a caption stating: Mediated Settlement Agreement.
 Either party is then entitled to a Judgment based on the Mediated Settlement Agreement, including any provisions involving children.
 Unless the Court makes specific findings that the agreement is not in the children’s best interest or that the property division is not just and right, the Judge must sign an Order which follows the terms of the Mediated Settlement Agreement.

 Divorce can involve some complex issues.
 Each of the large format items – division of assets and debts, identification of separate and community property, resolution of child custody and visitation issues as well as alimony – take separate knowledge and skillsets.
-That’s part of the reason we have Board Certified Family Law Specialists.
+That’s part of the reason that Jeff Anderson is Board Certified in Family Law by the Texas Board of Legal Specialization.
 If you are thinking about a divorce or custody suit, interview as many attorneys as it takes to find one you have confidence in.
 These cases aren’t easy and having a lawyer you don’t think can do the job can make it far worse.
-Contact Jeff Anderson, a Board Certified Texas family law attorney who has years of experience fighting for his clients.
-He’s here to help guide you through the legal process and get you the results you need.
+Contact Jeff Anderson, a divorce lawyer board certified in family law by the Texas Board of Legal Specialization.
+He’s here to help guide you through the legal process.